Magestic Menindee Lakes

 A brief history

-The Paakantyi people, who navigated up and down the Darling River on the park's eastern edge, were the park's traditional owners.
-It is also famous for its woolshed, where 6 million sheep were shorn.
-These shearing quarters have been meticulously preserved and can be seen during your visit to the park.
+The Paakantyi people also known as Barkindji, navigated up and down the Darling River on the park's eastern edge and are the traditional owners of this land and region.
+Menindee is also famous for its woolshed, where 6 million sheep were shorn at the Kinchega wool shed, located in the national park today and is heritage protected by national parks and the Barkindji people.
+These shearing quarters have been meticulously preserved and can be seen during your visit to Kinchega National park.

 Billabong Walk at Kinchega Homestead